Semigroup associated with a free polynomial: Line Free Cones

 With these notations we have the following:

-\begin{prop} (see \cite{Monforte}) Let $C$ is a line free cone.
+\begin{prop} (see \cite{Monforte}) Let $C$ be a line free cone.
 There exists an additive total order $\leq$ which is compatible with $C$.
-Moreover, if $\leq$ is such an total orde, then $\leq$ is a well-founded order on $C\cap \mathbb{Z}^{e}$, i.e, every subset of $C\cap \mathbb{Z}^{e}$ contains a minimal element with respect to the chosen order, and this minimal element is unique. \end{prop}
+Moreover, if $\leq$ is such a total order, then $\leq$ is a well-founded order on $C\cap \mathbb{Z}^{e}$, i.e, every subset of $C\cap \mathbb{Z}^{e}$ contains a minimal element with respect to the chosen order, and this minimal element is unique. \end{prop}

-Let $y=\sum_{\underline{p}}c_{\underline{p}}\underline{x}^{\underline{p}}$ be an element in $\mathbb{K}_{C}[[\underline{x}]]$.
-The support of $y$, denoted Supp$(y)$, is defined to be the set of elements $\underline{p}\in C$ such that $c_{\underline{p}}\neq 0$.
+Let $y=\sum_{p}c_{p}\underline{x}^{p}$ be an element in $\mathbb{K}_{C}[\![\underline{x}]\!]$.
+The support of $y$, denoted Supp$(y)$, is defined to be the set of elements $p\in C$ such that $c_{p}\neq 0$.
 It results from Proposition $\ref{compatibleorder}$ that elements in Supp$(y)$ can be written as an increasing sequence with respect to the chosen additive order on $C$.

 We shall now introduce the notion of free polynomials. \begin{defi}